McLean Hospital 115 Mill Street Belmont, MA 02478

 You have the right to a humane psychological and physical environment.
 You must be provided living quarters and accommodations that afford you privacy and security in resting, sleeping, dressing, reading, writing, bathing, toileting, and in practicing personal hygiene.
 This does not include the right to individual sleeping quarters.

-You do not lose the right to vote, hold a driver’s license, marry, enter into contracts, and draft a will because you have been admitted to a psychiatric hospital or unit.
+You do not lose the right to vote, hold a driver’s license, marry, enter into contracts, and draft a will because you have been admitted to a psychiatric hospital or inpatient program.
 However, these rights may be affected by the terms of a guardianship or by your mental status.

 You have the right to an interpreter at no cost to you.